henrydrayton/T2A1-A/README.md

 ## e.
 Identify entities which must be tracked by the app

 ### User
-Name, email, address, phone number, DOB, address, gender, mobile
+Name, email, address, phone number, DOB, address, gender and mobile

 <em> Optional/Variable depending on host or guest</em>

-Passport/ID, bank account, address, emergency contact, profile picture, preferred language, gender, city, personal description
+Passport/ID, bank account, address, emergency contact, profile picture, preferred language, gender, city and personal description

 ### Privacy
 Username and password

 ### Listing
-Address, housing type, capacity, amenities, availability, rating, price, rules, booking method
+Address, housing type, capacity, amenities, availability, rating, price, rules and booking method

 ### Gender
-Male, female, non-binary, prefer not to say
+Male, female, non-binary and prefer not to say

 ## f.
 Identify the relationships and associations between the entities you have identified in part (e)